krlong014/MathematicaNotes/config/README_config.md

 - My preferred plotting options.
 Your choices might be different.
 - The FourierParameters options that correspond to $1/\sqrt(2\pi)$ factors on both the FT and IFT, and $e^{-ikx}$ in the FT.
 These are the choices used in Hassani's mathematical physics books.

 To set your own initialization file, you need to put init.m in a location known to Mathematica.
-See [link](https://reference.wolfram.com/language/ref/file/init.m.html) for information on where to put it.
+See [Wolfram's documentation](https://reference.wolfram.com/language/ref/file/init.m.html) for information on where to put it.
 Here's where it normally goes on computers I use:
 - Mac: $HOME/Library/Mathematica/Kernel/init.m
 - Linux: $HOME/.Mathematica/Kernel/init.m

 ## Setting TraditionalForm for default output

 By default, Mathematica outputs in "StandardForm", which I find ugly and hard to read.
-- In SettingTraditionalForm.pdf, there are examples of both and a link to instructions on how to change the default.
+- In SettingTraditionalForm.pdf, there are examples of both and a link to [instructions](https://support.wolfram.com/34575?src=mathematica) on how to change the default to TraditionalForm